openaq/openaq-info/FAQ.md

 **25. Where can I find people in the OpenAQ Community to chat with?**

+**26. How do I join your Slack Channel?**

-**26. I have a question that isn't answered here.
+**27. I have a question that isn't answered here.
 How can I get it answered?**

-**27. I've made something awesome with data aggregated onto the OpenAQ Platform.
+**28. I've made something awesome with data aggregated onto the OpenAQ Platform.
 Do you want to know about it?**

-**28. What are your favorite emoji?**
+**29. What are your favorite emoji?**

 ---